pdinklag/MinecraftStats/README.md

 Extract the contents of `MinecraftStatsWeb.zip` to the place within your document root that you configured in the `data → documentRoot` setting.

+Make sure that the updater has write permissions to that directory.

 #### Migrating from Python

 If you previously used the Python version, you can use *MinecraftStats* almost like before by using the CLI.
 Bascially, `update.py` is now `MinecraftStatsCLI.jar` that you run via `java -jar` rather than Python.
 Just like for Minecraft 1.13, Java 8 or later is required.

 :warning: The former workflow of simply cloning this repository and updating away is now deprecated.
-The repository only contains the (Java) source code, the runnable jar must be built from source or can be downloaded from the releases.
+The repository only contains the source code, the runnable jar and ready web frontend files must be built from source or can be downloaded from the releases.
+To migrate, keep your config and follow the steps described for the CLI and Web Frontend above, then do the following config updates.

 In your `config.json`, you will now have to add the `data → documentRoot` setting that points to your webserver (see [Configuration](#configuration) for details):